johnwcowan/r7rs-work/UiEvents.md

 in the new size of the terminal or canvas.
 The size of the UI has already been adjusted.

+For `collision` events, returns the x-coordinate of the collision point.

 It is an error if the event type is not one of the above.

 `(uievent-y `*ev*`)`